omics-datascience/BioAPI/README.md

 - URL: /pathways-in-common
 - Method: POST
-- Params: A body in Json format with the following content
+- Params: A body in JSON format with the following content
   - `gene_ids`: list of genes for which you want to get the common metabolic pathways.
 If you use a list with a single gene, then you will get all the pathways for that gene
 - Success Response:
   - Code: 200
   - Content:
-    - `pathways`: list of elements of type Json.
+    - `pathways`: list of elements of type JSON.
 Each element corresponds to a different metabolic pathway.
       - `source`: database of the metabolic pathway found.
       - `external_id`: pathway identifier in the source.
       - `pathway`: name of the pathway.